 A Niche Meat Processor Assistance Network webinar

-USDA’s Food Safety and Inspection Service finalized new rules last year about nutritional labeling of meat and poultry products.
-The new rules are effective on January 1, 2012 — that means everyone must be in compliance.
+USDA’s Food Safety and Inspection Service finalized new rules in 2012about nutritional labeling of meat and poultry products.

 On this Niche Meat Processor Assistance Network webinar, FSIS staff explained the rules and what you need to know to comply.
 Also, Brynn Kepler, Director of Regulatory and Legislative Affairs at the American Association of Meat Processors (AAMP), described labeling resources they’ve developed for processors.

 We had plenty of time for Q&A, with many questions answered.